 PhotoDirector 9 Review

 For the past decade, if not longer, Photoshop and Lightroom have been the go-to editing software for photographers, be they hobbyists, casual artists or full-time professionals.
-However, new piece of software has quietly become a favored alternative to the Adobe’s Photoshop/Lightroom, meant to be an all-in-one editing, organizing, and photo enhancing tool: PhotoDirector 9.
+However, a new piece of software has quietly become a favored alternative to the Adobe’s Photoshop/Lightroom, meant to be an all-in-one editing, organizing, and photo enhancing tool: PhotoDirector 9.

 The creator of PhotoDirector is a Taiwanese software company that has been around for a while, but this latest version of their “Director” software seems to be a perfect mix of entry-level tools for novice enthusiasts.